KU-RIAS/Keyword-Extraction-for-Pathology-Reports-with-BERT/README.md

 # Keyword-Extraction-for-Pathology-Reports-with-BERT
-This is Keyword extraction for pathology report based on BERT.
+This is Keyword extraction for pathology report based on the pre-trained BERT.
-The original repo of [BERT] (Devlin, et al.).
+We refered [BERT] (Devlin, et al.).

 ## For NOT programmer users
 [KEP] is a web-based **keyword** **extraction** **tool** for pathology report.
 Users who are not familiar with python can use this tool.

+Screenshot
 ![screensh](./img/website.jpg)